twk-mn/Assembly_32bit/lesson_5_6_external_file_NULL_terminating_bytes.md

 # Include external files and NULL terminating bytes (32bit assembly)

+### lesson_5_6[...].asm
 .data:
-- created two variables with strings (msg1 & msg2), and let them end with LF and a NULL terminating byte
+- created two variables with strings (msg1 & msg2), and let them end with LF and a NULL terminating byte.
+- We need the zero byte to be set at the end of the string as otherwise 'cmp byte [eax], 0' will not know that the string (msg1) has ended as they are stored next to eachother in the memory.
+So it will print msg1+msg2 the first time, and then msg2 again.
+Kind of need a "space" to tell them apart (the NULL byte).

 _start:
 - Move msg1 address into EAX